-It tricks you into consciously deciding to wander off the path.
+It tricks you into consciously deciding to deviate from the path.

-It gives you a moment to ponder, "What am I really trying to accomplish here?"
+It gives you a moment to reflect, "What am I really trying to accomplish here?"

-This happens during meetings, conversations, or any task where you drift into autopilot mode.
+This happens during meetings, conversations, or any task where you go into autopilot mode.

 So, how do you counteract these brain tactics?